Bulk-Boundary Correspondence for Topological Insulators with Quantized Magneto-Electric Effect

-The actual Hall experiments are performed on slabs and the Hall responses of the top and bottom surfaces are mixed.
-The above feature has a dramatic experimental signature, namely the odd-integer quantized Hall plateaus, which have been observed in laboratories just a few years ago \cite{Zhang2014, Yoshimi2015}.
-To explain this, note that the Landau levels of the two surfaces need not to be aligned but can be corrected with gating potentials.
-When this was achieved, the net Hall conductance of the sample displayed {\it only odd} integer values, which can be possible only if the Hall response of each surface is quantized at half-integers.
+The actual Hall experiments are performed on slabs of TRS-stabilized insulators, in which case the Hall responses of the top and bottom surfaces are mixed.
+Nevertheless, the half-integer quantization discussed above has a dramatic experimental signature, namely, the odd-integer quantized Hall response of the combined top and bottom surfaces, an effect which has been observed in laboratories just a few years ago \cite{Zhang2014, Yoshimi2015}.
+In general, the Landau levels of the top and bottom surfaces need not to be aligned, but any misalignment can be corrected using gating potentials.
+When such alignment was achieved in the laboratory, the net Hall conductance of the slab-sample displayed {\it only odd-integer} plateaus under the variation of the magnetic field.
+It was argued that this is possible only if the Hall response of each surface was quantized to half-integers.